 How to Link Spotify to Google Home – Overview

-The Google Home range of smart speakers alongside Google Assistant, the virtual helper, supports a couple of music streaming services.
-When you’re setting up your Google Home smart speaker, you’ll be asked to choose a music service from the list of options.
+The Google Home range of smart speakers, powered by Google Assistant, supports various music streaming services.
+When setting up your Google Home smart speaker, you’ll be asked to choose a music service from the list of options.

 So not only can you play music from Spotify for both Spotify Free and Spotify Premium, but you can also make it the default music streaming service on your Google Home smart speaker and be able to request tunes randomly.

-‘Spotify Connect’ is not only available on Google Home speakers but also many other smart speakers that have Google Assistant.
+‘Spotify Connect’ is available on Google Home speakers and many other smart speakers with Google Assistant.
 Also, you can stream music from Spotify with a Google Home multi-room setup.
-So how do you link Spotify to your Google Home speaker?
+So, how do you link Spotify to your Google Home speaker?

 The Processing of Linking Spotify to Google Home Is as Follows:

-- Start by downloading the Home App on your iPhone or Android smartphone.
+1. Begin by downloading the Google Home app on your iOS or Android device.

-- Launch the Home App and Sign in to your Google Account.
-Confirm that the account you sign in with is the same one you used to set up your Google Home speaker.
+2. Launch the Home App and Sign in to your Google Account.
+Ensure the account you signed in with is the one linked to your Google Home speaker.

 How to Link Spotify to Google Home

-- Assuming you’ve already set up your Google Homes speaker, click on the plus (+) sign in the top right corner of the main screen of the Home app.
+1. If your Google Home speaker is already set up, tap the plus (+) sign in the top right corner of the Home app’s main screen.

-- Next, log into your Spotify Account.
-After logging in, Spotify should become the default music streaming service for your Google Home speaker.
+3. Log into your Spotify Account.
+Once logged in, you can set Spotify as the default music streaming service for your Google Home speaker.

 Which Google Assistant Commands Work with Spotify?

-Always remember to prefix each of your commands with “OK Google” or “Hey Google.”
-Some of the simple commands you can give include:
+Always start your commands with “Hey Google” or “OK Google.”
+Here are some examples of Spotify commands you can use:

-- “Hey Google, Play Hold My Hand by Michael Jackson.”
+3. “Hey Google, play Hold My Hand by Michael Jackson.”

-- “Hey Google, Play Music by Mariah Carey.”
+4. “Hey Google, play music by Mariah Carey.”

 How Do You Play Your Spotify Playlist On Google Home?